Brian C. Baumann, MD

 - Full Member, Sigma Xi: The Scientific Research Society (2013)

-Brian C. Baumann, MD, is an assistant professor of radiation oncology at Washington University School of Medicine.
+Brian C. Baumann, MD, is an associate professor of radiation oncology at Washington University School of Medicine.
 He graduated magna cum laude from Princeton University in 2003 with a degree in Art & Archaeology and was elected to Phi Beta Kappa.
 He completed post-baccalaureate premedical studies at Columbia University before receiving his MD degree from the University of Pennsylvania Medical School in 2012.
 From 2012 until 2017, Dr. Baumann completed both his Internal Medicine internship and his residency in Radiation Oncology at the University of Pennsylvania.
 He remains a fellow of the Leonard Davis Institute of Health Economics at the University of Pennsylvania.
 He is passionate about patient care and improving patient outcomes through cancer research.
 His clinical practice and academic focus include genitourinary cancers (prostate, bladder, kidney, testicular, and penile cancers) sarcomas, proton therapy, and stereotactic body radiation therapy (SBRT).

 Dr. Baumann’s principal clinical and academic focus is genitourinary oncology and sarcomas.
 His research interests include comparative effectiveness and outcomes research in oncology as well as translational research involving biomarkers and novel therapeutics.
 Dr. Baumann is also very interested in exploring the role of proton therapy in oncology and improving the treatment options for patients with limited metastases or relapsed disease.